WillM2006/MDM2_Project2/readme.md

 ### Process generated data

-Run `scripts/method1.py --extent 6.5 < data.csv` to process the generated data.
+Run `scripts/method1.py --extent 6.5 --edgepoints 7 < data.csv` to process the generated data.
 This extracts coherent velocity information from the data and writes visualizations to a `figures/` directory.
+The number of edgepoints should be roughly the square-root of the number of points. (maybe?)